-Anxiety & Depression How to Respond to Unhelpful Thoughts By Amy Morin, LCSW, Editor-in-Chief Updated on December 14, 2022 Print Verywell / Julie Bang Table of Contents View All Table of Contents Friday Fix: Episode 156 More About the Podcast Every Friday on The Verywell Mind Podcast, Editor-in-Chief Amy Morin, LCSW, shares the “Friday Fix”—a short episode featuring a quick, actionable tip or exercise to help you manage a specific mental health issue or concern.
+Anxiety & Depression How to Respond to Unhelpful Thoughts By Amy Morin, LCSW Amy Morin, LCSW Facebook LinkedIn Twitter Amy Morin, LCSW, is a psychotherapist and international bestselling author.
+Her books, including "13 Things Mentally Strong People Don't Do," have been translated into more than 40 languages.
+Her TEDx talk, "The Secret of Becoming Mentally Strong," is one of the most viewed talks of all time.
+Learn about our editorial process Updated on December 14, 2022 Print Verywell / Julie Bang Table of Contents View All Table of Contents Friday Fix: Episode 156 More About the Podcast Every Friday on The Verywell Mind Podcast, Editor-in-Chief Amy Morin, LCSW, shares the “Friday Fix”—a short episode featuring a quick, actionable tip or exercise to help you manage a specific mental health issue or concern.
 Follow Now: Apple Podcasts / Spotify / Google Podcasts Friday Fix: Episode 156 Your brain tries to be helpful.
 It tells you about the dangers you should be looking out for so that you don’t get hurt.
 It also likes to remind you of past mistakes in an attempt to prevent you from repeating them.
 Of course, though, your brain doesn’t always get it right.
 It may repeatedly warn you that you shouldn’t apply for a job because you can’t handle the rejection.
 Or it may dredge up past memories that cause you to stay stuck in a dark place.
 There may be times when your brain overestimates you in an unhelpful manner as well.
 It might convince you that you don’t need to prepare for an interview because you are going to nail it.
 Or, it may give you a pep talk to talk you into taking a risk that ultimately ends up being a mistake.
 Everyone has unhelpful thoughts sometimes.
 And those are just a few examples.
 Your brain might fill your head with self-doubt or it might even call you names sometimes.
 Fortunately, you don’t have to believe everything you think.
 And while you can’t control all the automatic thoughts that pop up into your mind, you can choose how you respond to those thoughts.
 On today’s episode of The Verywell Mind Podcast, I talk about how to respond to those unhelpful stories your brain tells you.
 I’ll give you some effective strategies for responding to irrational thoughts and explain why our brains often get things wrong.
 More About the Podcast The Verywell Mind Podcast is available across all streaming platforms.
 If you like the show, please leave us a review on Apple Podcasts.
 Reviews and ratings are a great way to encourage other people to listen and help them prioritize their mental health too.
 Editor’s Note: Please be mindful that this transcript does not go through our standard editorial process and may contain inaccuracies and grammatical errors.
 Thank you.
 For media or public speaking inquiries, contact Amy here.
-Download the Transcript Links and Resources Follow Amy Morin on Instagram Check out Amy’s books on mental strength How to Stop Irrational Thoughts If You Liked This Episode You Might Also Like These Episodes: Friday Fix: How to Stop Focusing on Things You Can’t Control Friday Fix: How to Become Mentally Stronger Friday Fix: How to Stop Letting Self-Doubt Hold You Back Cognitive Distortions and Thoughts in Depression By Amy Morin, LCSW, Editor-in-Chief Amy Morin, LCSW, is the Editor-in-Chief of Verywell Mind.
-She's also a licensed clinical social worker, psychotherapist, and international bestselling author.
+Download the Transcript Links and Resources Follow Amy Morin on Instagram Check out Amy’s books on mental strength How to Stop Irrational Thoughts If You Liked This Episode You Might Also Like These Episodes: Friday Fix: How to Stop Focusing on Things You Can’t Control Friday Fix: How to Become Mentally Stronger Friday Fix: How to Stop Letting Self-Doubt Hold You Back Cognitive Distortions and Thoughts in Depression By Amy Morin, LCSW Amy Morin, LCSW, is a psychotherapist and international bestselling author.
 Her books, including "13 Things Mentally Strong People Don't Do," have been translated into more than 40 languages.
 Her TEDx talk, "The Secret of Becoming Mentally Strong," is one of the most viewed talks of all time.
 See Our Editorial Process Meet Our Review Board Share Feedback Was this page helpful?
 Thanks for your feedback!
 What is your feedback?
 Other Helpful Report an Error Submit Speak to a Therapist Online Advertiser Disclosure × The offers that appear in this table are from partnerships from which Verywell Mind receives compensation.